galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > <comment-title>What assembly am I scaffolding??</comment-title>
 >
->  For the purposes of this tutorial, the scaffolding hands-on exercises will be <b>referring to a primary assembly</b>.
-If you have hap1 contigs or hap2 contigs, then you can also follow along just using hap1 contigs or hap2 contigs. <b>Wherever the tutorial refers to primary contigs, just replace with whichever haplotype you are scaffolding.</b>
+>  For the purposes of this tutorial, the scaffolding hands-on exercises will be <b>referring to a Hap1 assembly</b> produced with Hi-C mode of hifiasm.
+If you have hap1 contigs or hap2 contigs, then you can also follow along just using Primary purged contigs or Alternate purged contigs. <b>Wherever the tutorial refers to primary contigs, just replace with whichever haplotype you are scaffolding.</b>
 >
 {: .comment}

 ![Schematic of scaffolding contigs to generate a draft assembly, and then curating the draft scaffolds to generate a curated assembly.](../../images/vgp_assembly/scaffoldingandcuration.png "Scaffolding uses additional information to join together contigs.
 Optical maps, such as those produced using the Bionano Saphyr, as well as Hi-C data such as those generated by Arima Hi-C or Dovetail OmniC kits, are used to re-order and orient contigs according to long-range information.
 This generates the draft scaffold-level genome.
 This draft genome then undergoes manual curation, which uses information such as coverage tracks or repeat annotations in order to further orient scaffolds and correct misassemblies such as mis-joins and missed joins.
 Image adapted from {% cite Rhie2022 %}."){:width="70%"}

-# Hybrid scaffolding with Bionano optical maps
+## Hybrid scaffolding with Bionano optical maps

 In this step, the linkage information provided by optical maps is integrated with primary assembly sequences, and the overlaps are used to orient and order the contigs, resolve chimeric joins, and estimate the length of gaps between adjacent contigs.
 One of the advantages of optical maps is that they can easily span genomic regions that are difficult to resolve using DNA sequencing technologies ({% cite Savara2021 %}, {% cite Yuan2020 %}).